All about Atlanta, GA

 Free Things to Do in Atlanta

-It doesn't cost a thing to explore Centennial Olympic Park.
-It's home to the Fountain of Rings water feature that provides loads of fun for kids and serves as a cooling-off spot for park joggers, a mesmerizing backdrop for picnics in the park and the centerpiece for Atlanta events.
+Maybe you don’t want to spend money exploring the city.
+Start with Centennial Olympic Park, home to the Fountain of Rings water feature that provides fun for kids and a cooling-off spot for park joggers.
+If you want to stay out of the water, it’s a mesmerizing backdrop for picnics in the park and the centerpiece for many outdoor events in Atlanta.
 For a feast for the eyes, head to Castleberry Hill in the Warehouse District and take the free guided tour of art studios and galleries.

 Sports around the City

 The ATL is famous for spectator sports, including MLB's Atlanta Braves at the new SunTrust Park, about 10 miles from downtown Atlanta.
-Bobby Dodd Stadium, located downtown, is home to the Georgia Tech Yellow Jackets.
-Other popular teams here include the Falcons NFL team and Atlanta United, the city's professional soccer team.
+Bobby Dodd Stadium, located downtown, is home to the Georgia Tech Yellow Jackets football team.
+Not far away is Mercedes-Benz Stadium, home to the NFL’s Atlanta Falcons and Major League Soccer’s Atlanta United, a recent and very popular addition to the city’s sports scene.

 Family Fun in Atlanta

 For a fun family outing, check out Zoo Atlanta, featuring two playgrounds and more than 1,500 animals, including giant pandas.
 For even more interactive fun, plan an afternoon at Imagine It!
-Children's Museum of Atlanta, geared toward children 8 and younger with exhibits designed to ignite creativity.
+Children's Museum of Atlanta, geared toward kids 8 and younger with exhibits designed to ignite creativity in children and adults alike.

 You can find an apartment for rent near one of Atlanta's premier colleges and universities.
-Pursue advanced education in engineering at the Georgia Tech and be a part of a community that's just five minutes north of downtown Atlanta.
-Or, study business in one of the top-rated programs in the nation at Emory University's Goizueta Business School.
-Spelman College and Georgia State University offer residents of Atlanta unmatched opportunities for education in a wide variety of disciplines.
+Pursue advanced education in engineering at Georgia Tech, just five minutes north of downtown Atlanta or study business in one of the top-rated programs in the nation at Emory University's Goizueta Business School.
+Spelman College and Georgia State University offer residents of Atlanta great opportunities for education in a wide variety of disciplines.

 Fun Day Trips from Atlanta